learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 # Linear to Logistic regression

 ## Introduction
 In this lecture, you'll be introduced to the logistic regression model.
-We'll start with an introductory example using linear regression, which you've seen before, to act as a segue into logistic regression.
-After that, we'll go into more formal notation of logistic regression models.
-We'll conclude this lecture by looking at a real data example.
+You'll start with an introductory example using linear regression, which you've seen before, to act as a segue into logistic regression.
+After that, you'll go into the more formal notation of logistic regression models.
+Then, you'll conclude this lecture by looking at a real data example.

 ## Objectives

 You will be able to:
+* Describe the need for logistic regression
+* Describe the mathematics behind logistic regression
-* Understand and implement logistic regression
+* Interpret the parameters of a logistic regression model

 ## Recap of the linear regression model

 You have previously learned about linear regression models.
-In these models, what you try to do is fit a linear relationshio between two variables.
+In these models, you are trying to fit a linear relationship between two variables.
 An example is given below.
 In this example, we want to find a relationship between age and monthly income.
 It is definitely reasonable to assume that, on average, older people have a higher income than younger people who are newer to the job market and have less experience.
 A potential relationship could look like the plot below.
 The monthly income is shown in 1000 USD.

 ```python